 Prof Teresa Cremin, Open University, Monday 12th June 2017 , 4.00-5.00pm, H201

 To book your place, please contact firstname.lastname@example.org

-We are delighted to announce that three leading national and international scholars have agreed to take part in a very timely and, we hope stimulating and powerful knowledge exchange public lecture series for 2019.
-We welcome thoughts, reflections and ideas on the themes and questions raised by this free series of events.
+Three leading national and international scholars agreed to take part in a very timely and stimulating and powerful knowledge exchange public lecture series for 2019.
+We welcomed thoughts, reflections and ideas on the themes and questions raised by this free series of events.